 Jillian Michaels runs a goal tracking website which tracks your eating and exercise habits every day.
 By constantly displaying the previous week’s stats (and your progress against set goals), users are compelled to beat it next time around.
 Simple, but effective.

 If you think we’re competitive with ourselves, we really pull out the stops when competing with others.

 Again, guess who’s the best at this?
 Yep, Facebook.
 And Twitter, Pinterest, Instagram.
 All the social networks thrive on this idea of gamified competition.

 Who can get more likes?
 Who can get more followers, more pins, more hearts.
 It’s all one big game.
 An open playing field.

 Of course, there are more explicit examples of this.
 Any website that makes use of leaderboards and top scores instantly triggers that natural instinct to compete!

-Last month the BBC allowed users to create small leagues for people to predict scores in the Euro 2016 soccer tournament.
+Some time back the BBC allowed users to create small leagues for people to predict scores in the Euro soccer tournament.
 It had my entire family hooked, checking the BBC website multiple times daily to see if we got our scores right and check if I’d overtaken people in the league.